dataluscorp/browser/docs/contributing/stack_quickref.rst

 Working with stack of patches Quick Reference
 =============================================

-Working on Firefox, we strongly recommend working with stack of patches.
+Working on Datalus, we strongly recommend working with stack of patches.
 Patches should be small and could be landed in the order used to push them.
 This also helps to breakdown the work for different reviewers.